homics/instructions/homics/docs/user-guide/kubernetes.md

 user-deployment-7889589595-pzkv5        0/1     Running   1          3m10s
 ```

-Your user-pod is running but the number ready is 0/1.
+Your user-pod is running but the number `ready` is 0/1.
 Your pod isn't accessible and you can see that the number of restarts
 increased to one.
 You pod is restarting automatically.
-In few seconds, you should see again your activity's page.
+In few seconds, you should see once again the activity page.

 ### Rolling Update for User

-Your application keeps evolving through time and you often need to update it.
-Unfortunately, you don't want to call your
+Your application keeps evolving with time, and it needs to be updated regularly.
+Unfortunately, you can't afford telling your
-client and tell him that you need to shutdown the app for few seconds/minutes.
+customer that his app will be shutdown for few seconds/minutes at every update.

 Kube manages rolling updates very efficiently.
 It creates a new pod, install the new version, and then move the traffic
 from the old pod to the new one, to finally kill the old one.
-No downtime, great.
+No downtime! great.

 Let's roll user's app with its version 2.0.0.

 1 - Open the user-activity tab and click on `version` button.
 It prints the version of your app every second.